-If you live near one of the best airports, you’re in luck; your airport often has great deals on international flights.
-But, if you live near one of the worst, it doesn’t mean you need to give up your dreams of affordable international travel.
+If you live near one of the best airports, you’re in luck; your airport often has great deals on economy class international flights.
+But, if you live near one of the worst, it doesn’t mean you need to give up your dreams of affordable international flights.
 Beneath each of the “worst” airports, we list examples of the types of deals you’ll see from your airport—and give you tips on how you can score even more cheap international flights without moving to a new city.

 The Best US Airports for Cheap International Flights